puvanakopis/puvanakopis/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm **Puvana**, a passionate developer blending AI with practical web solutions.
+I'm **Puvanakopis**, a passionate developer blending AI with practical web solutions.

-🚀 **Currently Building**:
-An **AI-powered ATM security system** that uses real-time face detection and object recognition to identify masked/helmeted individuals, enhancing safety with instant alerts to monitoring centers.

 📖 **Currently Learning**:
 - Advanced Python & Machine Learning (focus on medical imaging)